mb.deploy(deployment_function, ...)

 will not parseextra_files

-to determine additional environment dependencies.
+to determine additional Python package dependencies.
 Default isFalse

 .